engtwominutes-dev/video-ai-screenshotter/README.md

-# video-ai-screenshotter
-Free tool that extracts the best screenshots from video using AI
+Free AI Video Screenshot Tool

+Upload a video and automatically get the best screenshots based on facial expressions, emotions, and clarity.

+Features
+• Video upload
+• AI screenshot selection
+• Up to 100 screenshots
+• JPEG or PNG export
+• Free and open source